Praziquantel (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you have worm cysts in the brain.
+- Tell your doctor if you have brain or nerve problems caused by worm cysts in the brain.
 Your doctor may want you to be treated in a hospital.

 - This medicine may make you dizzy or drowsy.
-Avoid driving, using machines, or do anything else that could be dangerous if you are not alert on the day you use this medicine and for 24 hours after you stop taking it.
+Do not drive or do anything else that could be dangerous during treatment with this medicine and for 24 hours after the last dose.

 - Call your doctor if your symptoms do not improve or if they get worse.